 - An addition or improvement shall be located within 100 feet of the residential dwelling.

 If the project for an addition or appurtenant improvement cannot comply with the criteria for a GP-8, the applicant would need to apply for an Individual Permit (IP).
 An IP application would need to include a description as to why the project cannot be minimized to satisfy the General Permit criteria described in the links above.

 Performing appurtenant improvements in regulated areas may require authorization pursuant to the Flood Hazard Area Control Act rules.
-Assuming there is no jurisdiction pursuant to the Coastal Zone Management rules at N.J.A.C.
-7:7, authorization may be granted through a Flood Hazard Area Permit-by-rule (PBR), General Permit or an Individual Permit.
+Authorization may be granted through a Flood Hazard Area permit-by-rule an individual permit.

 If the proposed project is regulated pursuant to the Coastal Zone Management rules, then no separate Flood Hazard approval is required.
 In these instances, the applicant need only submit a report and plans demonstrating compliance with the Flood Hazard Area Control Act rules as part of the coastal permit application.

 Construction of an appurtenant improvement (addition, garage, shed, pool, or other similar structure) within coastal area generally requires a permit.
 However, certain minor improvement activities may qualify for one of the below described exemptions, Permits-by-rule, or General Permits.
 If the project does not qualify for one of the aforementioned authorizations, a CAFRA, Coastal Wetlands, and/or Waterfront Development Individual Permit may be required.

 The “Jurisdiction” tab of the "Coastal Areas" section can help you determine which areas of your site may be regulated.
 The availability of certain exemptions and permits for a project depends on where your project is proposed.